faros-ai/faros-events-cli/README.md

 - jq
 - uuidgen

-### :sparkles: Execution
+### Execution

-Download and execute the script:
+You can download and execute the script:

 ```sh
 ./faros_event.sh help